 We are working hard to help keep the district clear of litter by introducing a new litter enforcement campaign.

-From Monday 8 May Environmental Enforcement Officers will be able to issue fines of £75 for anyone caught littering, including cigarette butts and chewing gum, and £50 for anyone failing to clean up after their dog.
+Environmental Enforcement Officers are able to issue fines of £75 for anyone caught littering, including cigarette butts and chewing gum, and £50 for anyone failing to clean up after their dog.

 The aim of the Stop It, Don't Drop It campaign is to reduce littering and dog fouling across Hart, so residents can take pride in their local communities and visitors will notice how clean our district is.
-East Hampshire District Council will be operating the scheme on behalf of Hart District Council and it will be self-funded.
+East Hampshire District Council operates the scheme on behalf of Hart District Council and it is be self-funded.

 Online payment service for fines